Spatial Market Analysis with WebGIS

 Almost all of the questions mentioned so far can also be asked with the focus on the competition.
 The market analyses presented here overlap in practice, so it is your questions that are crucial.
 The advantage of WebGIS as a central system for your market analyses is also evident here: you have everything in one system and can flexibly switch between or combine disciplines.

-6. Portfolio Analysis
+6. Spatial Portfolio Analysis

-Questions Answered by a Portfolio Analysis
+Questions Answered by a Spatial Portfolio Analysis

 - Which sales areas have high potential that I have not yet exhausted?